Return to Education - American College of Nurse-Midwives

 Midwives are primary health care providers to women throughout the lifespan.
 This means that midwives perform physical exams, prescribe medications including contraceptive methods, order laboratory tests as needed, provide prenatal care, gynecological care, labor and birth care, as well as health education and counseling to women of all ages.
 Women, children, and families have better lives because of the work of certified nurse-midwives (CNMs) and certified midwives (CMs).
 The American College of Nurse-Midwives is the professional association that represents CNMs and CMs.

-• Midwifery Education Programs
+• Pathways to Midwifery Education

 Midwifery education programs leading to the CNM and CM credentials involve graduate education.
 Most programs require a Bachelors Degree for entry, but some will accept Registered Nurses (RNs) without a Bachelors Degree, providing a bridge program to a Bachelor of Science in Nursing (BSN) prior to the midwifery portion of the program.
 Some programs leading to the CNM credential require a BSN prior to entry, but many will accept an individual who has a Bachelors Degree but is not an RN, and will provide an accelerated nursing education prior to the midwifery portion of the program.
 Programs leading to the CM credential require a Bachelors Degree and specific health and science courses prior to entry.